-- Dividend Risk: Depending on market conditions, securities of dividendpaying companies that meet the Fund's investment criteria may not be widely available.
-At times, the performance of dividend-paying companies may lag the performance of other companies or the broader market as a whole.
-The dividend payments of the Fund's portfolio companies may vary over time, and there is no guarantee that a company will pay a dividend at all.
-The reduction or elimination of dividends in the stock market as a whole may limit the Fund's ability to produce current income.
-If dividend-paying companies are highly concentrated in only a few market sectors, then the Fund's portfolio may become less diversified, and the Fund's return may become more volatile. - Industry and Sector Risk: Although the Fund does not employ an industry or sector focus, the percentage of the Fund's assets invested in specific industries or sectors will increase from time to time based on the portfolio management team's perception of investment opportunities.
+- Industry and Sector Risk: Although the Fund does not employ an industry or sector focus, the percentage of the Fund's assets invested in specific industries or sectors will increase from time to time based on the portfolio management team's perception of investment opportunities.
 The Fund may be overweight in certain industries and sectors at various times relative to its benchmark index.
 If the Fund invests a significant portion of its assets in a particular industry or sector, the Fund is subject to the risk that companies in the same industry or sector are likely to react similarly to legislative or regulatory changes, adverse market conditions, increased competition, or other factors generally affecting that market segment.
 In such cases, the Fund would be exposed to an increased risk that the value of its overall portfolio will decrease because of events that disproportionately affect certain industries and/or sectors.
 The industries and sectors in which the Fund may be overweighted will vary.
-Furthermore, investments in particular industries or sectors may be more volatile than the broader market as a whole, and the Fund's investments in these industries and sectors may be disproportionately susceptible to losses even if not overweighted. - Large Company Risk: Larger, more established companies may be unable to respond quickly to certain market developments.
+Furthermore, investments in particular industries or sectors may be more volatile than the broader market as a whole, and the Fund's investments in these industries and sectors may be disproportionately susceptible to losses even if not overweighted. - Large Company Risk: Larger, more established companies may be less able to respond quickly to certain market developments.
 In addition, larger companies may have slower rates of growth as compared to successful, but less well-established, smaller companies, especially during market cycles corresponding to periods of economic expansion.
-Large companies also may fall out of favor relative to smaller companies in certain market cycles, causing the Fund to incur losses or underperform. - Mid-Sized Company Risk: Investments in mid-sized companies may involve greater risks than investments in larger, more established companies.
-Mid-sized companies generally have narrower product lines, more limited financial resources, less experienced and relatively small management groups, and unproven track records, which may cause them to be more sensitive to changing economic, market, and industry conditions.
-In addition, mid-sized companies typically are subject to greater changes in earnings and business prospects than larger companies.
-Consequently, the prices of mid-sized company stocks tend to rise and fall in value more frequently and to a greater degree than the prices of larger company stocks, especially over the short term.
-Although investing in mid-sized companies offers potential for above-average returns, these companies may not succeed and the value of their stock could decline significantly.
-Mid-sized companies also may fall out of favor relative to larger companies in certain market cycles, causing the Fund to incur losses or underperform.
-The shares of mid-sized companies tend to trade less frequently than those of larger, more established companies, which can adversely affect the pricing of these securities and the ability to sell these securities in the future.

-- Value Investing Risk: The prices of value stocks may lag the stock market for long periods of time if the market fails to recognize the company's intrinsic worth.
+Large companies also may fall out of favor relative to smaller companies in certain market cycles, causing the Fund to incur losses or underperform. - Value Investing Risk: The prices of value stocks may lag the stock market for long periods of time if the market fails to recognize the company's intrinsic worth.
 Value investing also is subject to the risk that a company judged to be undervalued may actually be appropriately priced or even overpriced.
-Moreover, different investment styles may shift in and out of favor, depending on market and economic conditions as well as investor sentiment, which may cause the Fund to underperform other funds that employ a different or more diversified style. - Growth Investing Risk: Growth stocks may trade at higher multiples of current earnings as compared to other stocks, which may lead to inflated prices.
-Growth stocks often are more sensitive to market fluctuations than other securities because their market prices are highly sensitive to future earnings expectations.
-At times when it appears that these expectations may not be met, growth stocks' prices typically fall.
-Growth stocks are subject to potentially greater declines in value if, among other things, the stock is subject to significant investor speculation but fails to increase as anticipated.
-Moreover, different investment styles may shift in and out of favor, depending on market and economic conditions as well as investor sentiment, which may cause the Fund to underperform other funds that employ a different or more diversified style.
-During periods when growth investing is out of favor or when markets are unstable, selling growth stocks at a desired price may be more difficult.
-Growth stocks may be more volatile than securities of slower-growing issuers. - Foreign and Emerging Market Company Risk: Investments in foreign (including emerging market) companies and in U.S. companies with economic ties to foreign markets generally involve special risks that can increase the likelihood that the Fund will lose money.
+In addition, different investment styles may shift in and out of favor, depending on market and economic conditions as well as investor sentiment, which may cause the Fund to underperform other funds that employ a different or more diversified style. - Foreign and Emerging Market Company Risk: Investments in foreign (including emerging market) companies and in U.S. companies with economic ties to foreign markets generally involve special risks that can increase the likelihood that the Fund will lose money.
 For example, as compared with companies organized and operated in the U.S., these companies may be more vulnerable to economic, political, and social instability and subject to less government supervision, lack of transparency, inadequate regulatory and accounting standards, and foreign taxes.
 In addition, the securities of foreign companies also may be subject to inadequate exchange control regulations (including limitations on currency movements and exchanges), the imposition of economic sanctions or other government restrictions, higher transaction and other costs, and delays in settlement to the extent they are traded on non-U.S. exchanges or markets.
 Investments in foreign companies also may be adversely affected by governmental actions such as the nationalization of companies or industries, expropriation of assets, or confiscatory taxation.
-Foreign company securities also include ADRs, GDRs and other similar depositary receipts.
-ADRs, GDRs and other similar depositary receipts may be less liquid than the underlying shares in their primary trading market.
+Foreign company securities also include ADRs, GDRs, and other similar depositary receipts may be less liquid than the underlying shares in their primary trading market.